Earlz/lucidmvc/README.md

 * Strict MVC enforcement.
 I make it easy to adhere to, but if you need to do something hacky, I don't actively prevent you from doing it
 * GPL or LGPL licensed code.
 Everything here will be BSD or similar license.
 Likewise, if you contribute, your code must be under BSD or compatible license
 * Asynchronize all the things! (see also: WinRT)
+* XML configuration.
+This I loathe almost more than magic

 ## Some Code